-- 16. When an allegation of misconduct against a student or students is received, the Registrar will appoint a member of staff to act as Investigating Officer.
-The Investigating Officer will be someone who is not involved in the matter about which allegations have been made. - 17.
+- 18. When an allegation of misconduct against a student or students is received, the Registrar will appoint a member of staff to act as Investigating Officer.
+The Investigating Officer will be someone who is not involved in the matter about which allegations have been made. - 19.
 The Investigating Officer will conduct an investigation to establish the facts of the matter.
-This investigation may include reviewing documents and interviewing staff and students.

-- 18. The Investigating Officer will ask to meet with you as part of this investigation.
-You do not have to attend any such interview, but we strongly recommend that you do. - 19.
+This investigation may include reviewing documents and interviewing staff and students. - 20.
+The Investigating Officer will ask to meet with you as part of this investigation.
+You do not have to attend the meeting, but we strongly recommend that you do, as having this face-to-face discussion can be very helpful in resolving the issue. - 21.
 Once they have completed their investigation, the Investigating Officer will write a brief report.
 This will set out: - a.
 The details of the allegations made - b.
 The facts which have been established - c.
-The Investigating Officer's findings (see paragraph 20 below) - d.
-The next steps to be taken. - 20.
+The Investigating Officer's findings (see paragraph 22 below) - d.
+The next steps to be taken. - 22.
 The Investigating Officer may find one of the following four possibilities: - a.
-That there is no case to answer see paragraph 21 below. - b.
-That there is evidence of minor misconduct, which should be dealt with without a Misconduct Panel see paragraphs 22 and 23 below. - c.
-That there is evidence of significant misconduct, which should be considered by a Misconduct Panel see paragraph 25 below. - d.
-That the matter should be considered under a different RADA policy see paragraph 25 below. - 21.
-If the Investigating Officer finds that there is no case to answer (paragraph 20.a above) then no further action will be taken by us.
-We will write to you to tell you this we will tell everyone who has been involved in the investigation about the outcome. - 22.
-If the Investigating Officer finds that there has been minor misconduct (paragraph 20.b above) they will decide on the penalty or penalties to be applied, choosing from the list set out in paragraph 52 below, and will write to tell you about this.
-A copy of the outcomes letter will be held on your file. - 23.
+That there is no case to answer see paragraph 23 below. - b.
+That there is evidence of minor misconduct, which should be dealt with without a Misconduct Panel see paragraphs 24 and 25 below. - c.
+That there is evidence of significant misconduct, which should be considered by a Misconduct Panel see paragraph 27 below. - d.
+That the matter should be considered under a different RADA policy see paragraph 27 below. - 23.
+If the Investigating Officer finds that there is no case to answer (paragraph 22.a above) then no further action will be taken by us.
+We will write to you to tell you and everyone who has been involved in the investigation about the outcome.

+- 24. If the Investigating Officer finds that there has been minor misconduct (paragraph 22.b above) they will decide on the penalty or penalties to be applied, choosing from the list set out in paragraph 54 below, and will write to tell you about this.
+A copy of the outcomes letter will be held on your file. - 25.
 If you do not agree with the findings of the Investigating Officer in the event that they find that there has been minor misconduct, or the penalty that they decide to impose, you may object in writing to the Registrar.
-If you object, the matter will instead be referred to a Misconduct Panel. - 24.
-If the Investigating Officer decides that there is evidence of significant misconduct (paragraph 20.c above), they will write to tell you and a Misconduct Panel will be established to consider the matter. - 25.
+If you object, the matter will instead be referred to a Misconduct Panel. - 26.
+If the Investigating Officer decides that there is evidence of significant misconduct (paragraph 22.c above), they will write to tell you and a Misconduct Panel will be established to consider the matter. - 27.
 If the Investigating Officer decides that the matter should be considered under a different RADA policy, they will write to tell you, and will also inform any others as appropriate.
 Their report will form part of the documents used under the other procedure.
 No other action will be taken under this procedure.